titanturtles/titanturtles.github.io/blog.md

 15-1839 Titankachhuas

+### CYBER PATRIOT 2022-2023 ROUND 3 (STATE ROUND) COMPETITION: DEC 10-11, 2022

+State Round competition is at a premium level.
+Windows 10 images is medium.
+Windows Server 2019 image is hard.
+Ubuntu 20 is super hard.
+Team 15-1766 Titanturtles scored 271 total score, harvested Oregon first place champion in High School Open Division Platinum Tier and ranked #17 out of 630 High School Open Division Platinum Tier teams all over the world.

+### CYBER PATRIOT 2022-2023 ROUND 2 COMPETITION: NOV 5-6, 2022

+Four of five teams improved their High School Open Division Ranking in Round 2 and advanced to Platinum Tier of next round of competition..
+Team 15-1839 Titankachhuas will compete within Gold Tier in Round 3

 ### CYBER PATRIOT 2022-2023 ROUND 1 COMPETITION: OCT 20-22, 2022

 All five teams achieved outstanding results during round 1.
 Team 15-1766 Titanturtles scored perfect scores on Windows 10, Windows Server 19, Ubuntu images and scored 28.86 out of 30 on Cisco networking.
 Titanturtles team ranked #1 in Oregon and #19 out of 2,092 teams in High School Open Division.